Negotiating History: Contingency, Canonicity, and Case Studies

 Case studies, it seems, are beset by methodological challenges on every side.
 Historians operate from (often tacit) philosophical presumptions when they conduct historical inquiry and so, to begin with, any case studies available to philosophers are freighted with philosophical baggage.
 Philosophers then select, interpret, and apply historical cases in light of preexisting agendas.
 Thus, even if we ignore the problems with how historical case studies are constructed, their ability to sustain any reliable inferences remains dubious.
 In this section, we demonstrate that these methodological challenges are not special ones—they reflect the potential for bias that threatens any epistemic practice.

-We can reply in similar ways to the selection bias critique and to Chakravartty’s charge that philosophers’ interpretations of case studies are biased by the conclusions which the case studies are used to support.
+We can reply in similar ways to the selection-bias critique and to Chakravartty’s charge that philosophers’ interpretations of case studies are biased by the conclusions which the case studies are used to support.
 Just because it is possible to select and interpret case studies in light of one’s philosophical aims doesn’t mean one must do so!
 One should be wary of potential biases, and thus approach case-study selection and interpretation scrupulously.
 Moreover, part of an academic community’s job is to point out biases that individual authors have missed, show that the cases they have selected are not representative, point to counterexamples, or argue that their interpretations are misguided.

 What about the problem of application bias?
 Chakravartty argues that case studies cannot adjudicate between different views on entity realism because these views are underdetermined by history; we need a theory of reference to supplement them.
 This puts the cart before the horse: although it is true that we need a theory of reference to decide whether the history supports entity realism, it does not follow that we should choose our theory of reference to favor our desired outcome.
-Rather, we should adopt the a theory of reference on independent grounds, viz. by carefully considering arguments for and against it, and only then look to the history to see what it tells us.
+Rather, we should adopt a theory of reference on independent grounds, viz. by carefully considering arguments for and against it, and only then look to the history to see what it tells us.
 That is, we can use historical case studies to adjudicate between positions on entity realism with respect to a theory of reference.
 One might object that we can be more confident in our knowledge of the historical facts than about which theory of reference is correct.
 But if Chakravartty is right that a theory of reference has to fill the gap between positions on entity realism and historical cases, then it will have to enter the picture somewhere.
-Our key claim is that our theory of reference should not be selected with the aim of supporting our view on entity realism, but rather on independent grounds.
+Our key claim is that our theory of reference should not be selected with the aim of supporting a particular view on entity realism, but rather on independent grounds.

 This is not to say that disagreements about how a case ought to be constructed, selected, or interpreted, or about the nature of reference, are easy to settle; on the contrary.
 But this situation is not unique: the fact that some philosophical debates last centuries does not itself entail that these debates will never be resolved.
 Rather, arguments for different positions in these debates must be carefully considered, and whatever stand we take, we should admit its fallibility.
 And a resolution might involve a nuanced approach, reflecting the complexity of the issues at hand.
 Similarly, the presence of divergent views, and the psychological difficulty of avoiding bias at every juncture, does not imply that we should give up.
 History, philosophy, and indeed most academic disciplines rely on careful, critical analysis to answer difficult questions, even if a firm answer is not immediately forthcoming.
 The response to methodological critiques, in short, is to exercise methodological care.